richardoluwadamilola/alx-system_engineering-devops/0x01-shell_permissions/README.md

 14-write a script that changes the owner to vincent and the group to staff for all files and directories in the working directory
-15-write a script that changes the owner and the group of _hello to vincent and staff respectively 16-write a script that changes the owner of the file hello to betty only if it is owned by user guillaume
+15-write a script that changes the owner and the group of _hello to vincent and staff respectively 16-write a script that changes the owner of the file hello to betty only if it is owned by user guillaume 17-write a script that will play the starwars IV episode in the terminal